sendgrid/docs/source/Classroom/Deliver/Delivery_Introduction/email_deliverability_101.md

 <a href="http://beertemp.sendgrid.net/wf/click?upn=a2quqXSHnxzJyDEtVGmF4w3cWg6voxuzvZ4oDr9WeNk-3D\_4MHh">http://www.sendgrid.com</a>

-This is can be very similar to Phishing emails and as such may cause messages to go to the Spam Folder rather than the inbox.
+This is can be very similar to phishing emails and as such may cause messages to go to the spam folder rather than the inbox.
 To get around this, use something descriptive for the link text rather than the link itself in your messages:

 <a href="http://www.sendgrid.com">Click to visit SendGrid</a>